Metrics

 shipeasy metrics create revenue_per_user \

 --winsorize 95Winsorising is the default and is rarely wrong.
-The trade-off: clamping reduces variance (good — narrower CI, easier to detect lift) at the cost of slightly understating the true effect when the variant genuinely moves the tail (rare).
+The trade-off: clamping reduces variance (good — a steadier series, so a threshold alert stops flapping on one big order) at the cost of slightly understating a real move in the tail (rare).

 Ratio metrics